Lie monads and dualities: Dualities between Lie algebras and Hopf algebras

 A braided Hopf algebra $H$ in $\Cc$ is in particular a YB-algebra in $\Cc$.
 Hence, applying the functor $\Ll:\YBAlg(\Cc)\to \YBLieAlg(\Cc)$ of \conref{commutator} it follows that $\lie_{H}=\mu\circ({H\ot H}-\lambda_{H})$ determines a YB-Lie algebra structure on $H$. \\We now wish to construct a Lie-bracket $\lie_{P(H)}$ for $P(H)$, inherited from the bracket $\lie_{H}$ we have for $H$.
 This is done very similarly to the construction of $\lambda_{P(H)}$, as described above; by universal property-arguments and using the compatibilty conditions of $H$, together with \equref{compatibilitybraidedHopf}, one verifies the existence of a unique morphism $\lie_{P(H)}:P(H)\ot P(H)\to P(H)$ such that

-Moreover, using the fact that $\lie_{H}$ is a Lie-bracket for $H$ and keeping in mind that $\eq\ot\eq$ and $\eq\ot\eq\ot\eq$ are both monomorphisms, one shows, in a similar fashion as before, that the conditions \equref{AS}, \equref{Jac} and \equref{compatibility} are satisfied for $\lie_{P(H)}$. \\ \\Analogeously, we can consider $(Q(H),\coeq)$, the ``indecomposables" of $H$, to be the coequalizer in the following diagram in $\Cc$:
+Moreover, using the fact that $\lie_{H}$ is a Lie-bracket for $H$ and keeping in mind that $\eq\ot\eq$ and $\eq\ot\eq\ot\eq$ are both monomorphisms, one shows, in a similar fashion as before, that the conditions \equref{AS}, \equref{Jac} and \equref{compatibility} are satisfied for $\lie_{P(H)}$.